unmonoqueteclea/voilib/infra/readme.md

 There are some API endpoints that can be only used by admin users.
 You can check all the available endpoint with `Swagger`.

-###  🎧 adding podcasts metadata
+###  🎧 Adding podcasts metadata

 > ℹ️ This can be also done from **Voilib Management Dashboard**.
 > From there, you can also add your own audio files to Voilib.

 The file [urls.json](../backend/src/voilib/collection/urls.json)
 contains the list of podcast that Voilib will collect.
-By default it contains the ones offered at [voilib.com](https://voilib.com).
+By default it contains some examples of popular podcast.
 You can change this list and add the feeds from all the podcasts you want.
 I usually use [listennotes.com](https://www.listennotes.com) to find the URLs of the RSS feeds of my favorite podcasts.

 The following command (run it from from [infra/ folder](./)) will start collecting episodes from all the configured feeds: